UoMResearchIT/r-shiny-course/content/ui/_index.md

 ## The UI section

 The user interface of the default app uses the `fluidPage()` to create the app's layout.
 The fluidPage layout will automatically respond to changes in browser size.
 Within the `fluidPage()`, we use a `sidebarLayout()` to split the page into two sections; the `sidebarPanel()` which contain (in the example) the app's input (the slider) and the `mainPanel()` which in the example app contains the histogram output.
-This is a fairly typical layout for a Shiny app (note that there's nothing stopping us putting more output above the `sidebarLayout()` - for example the `titlePanel()`, or after it - we could, for example use a `p()` tag to include further text, or add further widgets, outputs etc.).
+This is a fairly typical layout for a Shiny app (note that there's nothing stopping us putting more output above the `sidebarLayout()` - for example the `titlePanel()`, or after it).
 Each element of the page is an argument to a function, with `fluidPage()` at the top level.
 It's easy to forget this when building an interface, and to forget to place the commas between arguments.

-More flexible, but complex layout options are available, such as `navBarPage()`, to produce a page with a navigation bar.
+More flexible, but complex layout options are available, such as `navBarPage()`, to [produce a page with a navigation bar](https://shiny.rstudio.com/gallery/navbar-example.html).
 It's also possible to build a [user interface from scratch](https://shiny.rstudio.com/articles/html-ui.html), using HTML, CSS etc.

 For this tutorial we'll stick with the `fluidPage()` approach.

 Most common html tags have a builder function associated with them.
 So to add a paragraph of text to the app, we can pass another argument to the `fluidPage()` function:

 ```r